ElTorro5150/moonraker-readonly-camera-bridge/README.md

 - Use a deny-by-default allowlist
 - Restrict to GET/HEAD methods only
 - Bind or firewall the port to the local network

+- ⚠️ Nginx loads *all* files in `sites-enabled/`.
+Do not leave backup files (e.g. `.bak`) in this directory, or you may end up with multiple active server blocks.